hsarfraz/Oxford-Python-pt-1-2/python_pt2/README.md

 * Instance-based (K-nearest neighbors): the model memorises the instances that they can seen in the training data and try to identify those patterns in the testing data
 * Model-based (neural networks): the model used the neural network to identiy patterns/groups in the training data

+Overfitting and Regularisation

+* Overfitting is when the model performs well on the training data but it does not generalize well with new data
+* Regularisation is when you make a model simple to reduce the risk of overfitting

 ## Week 2: Overview of a data-science preprocessing pipeline